-If you're lucky, your refrigerator will give you clues it's about to die instead of simply shutting down one day.
-While any one sign may not point to its imminent demise, if your refrigerator shows several signs of disrepair, act quickly.
-Problems with newer models may be worth calling in a repairman.
-It may be more financially sound to simply replace older models, as newer refrigerators are more energy efficient and easier to find parts for repair.
+If you're lucky, you'll see clear signs your refrigerator is dying instead of it simply shutting down one day.
+While any one sign may not mean the worst, act quickly if your refrigerator shows multiple signs of disrepair.
+Problems with newer models may be worth calling in a repairman, but for older models replacement is best.
+Newer refrigerators are more energy efficient, and it's easier to find parts for repair.

 Constantly Running Motor